HanwenXU721/HanwenXU.github.io/posts/beijing-dashila-commercial.md

 ![Birdview](../images/articles/design_05/Birdview.jpg)

+Now, it is my page, hahahah!
 This is a commercial center design at Dashila, Beijing.
 It was relatively simple due to lack of time.
 I designed the shape of this commercial center based on the shape of roads.
 I placed a public library on the north-west corner, hopping this could attract people to drop by.

 ![Section](../images/articles/design_05/Section.jpg)